 Instructions

-- Preheat the oven to 350F.
-Butter and flour in a 9x5-inch loaf pan or spray with baking spray with flour.
+- Preheat the oven to 350°F. Butter and flour a 9×5-inch loaf pan or spray with baking spray with flour.
 Line with parchment paper, letting excess hang over the sides.

-- In a large bowl, sift together the flour, baking soda, cinnamon, allspice, salt, ginger, and nutmeg.
-Stir in the chocolate chips well coated in flour.
+- In a large bowl, sift together the flour, baking soda, cinnamon, cloves, ginger, salt, and nutmeg.
+Stir in the chocolate chips until well-coated in flour.

 - Pour batter into prepared loaf pan.
 Sprinkle the top with more chocolate chips if desired.